llondon6/koalas/docs/notes/install_lalsuite_locally.md

 sudo make install
 ```

-The flags here are key to getting the correct library file compiled.
+The flags here are key to getting the correct (for lalsuite) library file compiled.
 **Reference**: https://stackoverflow.com/questions/37267441/configure-warning-fftw3f-library-not-found-the-slower-fftpack-library-will-be